Bengals–Steelers rivalry: 2004–2021: The Ben Roethlisberger era

 Both teams drafted franchise quarterbacks in the early-to-mid 2000s.
 The Bengals drafted Carson Palmer first overall in 2003, while the Steelers selected Ben Roethlisberger in the first round the following year.
 Roethlisberger's Steelers have posted a 24–10 record against the Bengals, including wins in two playoff meetings.

 The Steelers and Bengals met in the Playoffs for the first time in a 2005 AFC wild card game in Cincinnati.
 The Bengals lost Palmer to an injury on their first drive, but built a 17–7 lead.
-The Steelers to score 24 unanswered points to defeat the Bengals, 31–17.
+The Steelers scored 24 unanswered points to defeat the Bengals, 31–17.
 The Steelers would go on to win Super Bowl XL that season.

 The Steelers swept the Bengals in 2007 and 2008, on their way to consecutive division titles and a Super Bowl XLIII win following the 2008 season.

 In 2009, the Bengals swept the Steelers and won all of their division game for the first time in franchise history.
 The game in Cincinnati marked Roethlisberger's first loss in his home state of Ohio, having previously been 10–0 at Cincinnati and Cleveland.

 Palmer announced his intention to retire after the 2010 season (although he would later return to the NFL with the Oakland Raiders and Arizona Cardinals) and the Bengals drafted Andy Dalton in 2011.
 The Steelers continued to dominate the rivalry, going 13–3 against Dalton's Bengals.

 The teams' second postseason meeting occurred in the 2015 AFC Wild Card game in Cincinnati.
 The Steelers built a 15–0 after three quarters, however Roethlisberger had left the game due to an injury.
 Bengals quarterback A. J. McCarron, starting for an injured Dalton, led the Bengals to 16 straight points.
 However, Steelers linebacker Ryan Shazier would force Bengals running back Jeremy Hill to fumble and the Steelers recovered the loose ball.
 Roethlisberger returned and led the Steelers on their final drive.
 On an incomplete pass to Antonio Brown, Bengals linebacker Vontaze Burfict was flagged for unnecessary roughness on a brutal and concussing blow to Brown's head; the hit subsequently led to the suspension of Burfict for the first three games of 2016.
 Immediately afterwards, Bengals cornerback Adam Jones was flagged for a personal foul due to an altercation with Steelers assistant coach Joey Porter.
 From there, Steelers kicker Chris Boswell made the game-winning field goal from 35 yards.